 Carlo Ancelotti named one change from the side that thrashed Valenciennes 4-0 on Tuesday, as they aimed to regain top spot in the league.
-Remi Garde, meanwhile, was boosted by the return of Anthony Reveillere, who passed a fitness test to start.
+Remi Garde meanwhile was boosted by the return of Anthony Reveillere, who passed a fitness test to start.

-Amid a raucous atmosphere in the French capital, it would be the hosts who enjoyed the best opening as Jeremy Menez used fine pace and trickery to carve open the defence before being denied by the re-emerging Dejan Lovren.
+Amid a raucous atmosphere in the French capital, it would be the hosts who enjoyed the best opening as Jeremy Menez used fine pace and trickery to carve open the defense before being denied by the re-emerging Dejan Lovren.

 Soon after, Remy Vercoutre was called upon to produce a fine stop to deny Javier Pastore.
 The Argentine international latched onto a brilliantly disguised pass from Zlatan Ibrahimovic, as his powerful effort was beaten behind by the goalkeeper in the first real chance of the game.